 Read Our Story

-Armed with the mission to authentically represent the voices and stories of women and girls around the world, ConnectHER teamed up with Harvard groups in 2012 to create the ConnectHER Film Festival.
+Armed with the mission to authentically represent the voices and stories of a women and girls around the world, ConnectHER launched an annual film festival in 2012 with the help of Harvard students and groups.

-Through ConnectHER, high school and college students submit original short films focused on critical women’s issues such as girls’ education, ending violence against women, poverty & economic independence, and authentic beauty/body image.
+Through the ConnectHER Film Festival, high school and college students submit original short films focused on critical women’s issues such as girls’ education, ending violence against women, poverty & economic independence, and authentic beauty/body image.